bitrise-io/devcenter/_articles/en/faq/grant-access-to-bitbucket-team.md

 tag:
 - git
 - faq
-summary: This guide explains how to grant access for bitrise.io to your Bitbucket team, and to check if you denied access for any reason.
+description: This guide explains how to grant access for bitrise.io to your Bitbucket team, and to check if you denied access for any reason.
 redirect_from: []
 menu: